MS-m310/BS-Data-Analytics---SNHU-/General_Education/art_history_1/touchstone.md

 ### The Florence Cathedral

-![Artist unknown
-The Presbytery of Basilica of San Vitale
-Ravenna, Italy
+![Filippo Brunelleschi, Arnolfo di Cambio, Francesco Talenti, Emilio De Fabris Cathedral of Santa Maria del Fiore (Florence Cathedral) Florence, Italy
-527 - 548 CE
+1296 - 1436 CE
-Mosaic](Unit_1-4/AHI409.jpeg)
+Marble and brick](Unit_1-4/AHI470.jpeg)

 Another important example of innovation is the Florence Cathedral in Italy.
 The cathedral was built between 1296 and 1436 CE, and its dome was designed by Filippo Brunelleschi (Sophia Learning, n.d.).
 Brunelleschi faced the challenge of covering a massive open space that many builders believed was impossible to complete.
 Instead of using traditional Gothic methods alone, he developed new building techniques inspired by earlier architectural forms.